ShermainePeh08/tp/docs/DeveloperGuide.md

 <puml src="diagrams/BetterSearchClass.puml" width="400"/>

-This diagram shows an example of scoring state when the given keyword is `"adafruit"`:
+This diagram shows an example of scoring state when the given keyword is "adafruit":

 <puml src="diagrams/BetterSearchObject.puml" width="900"/>